marivsteo/Graph-Algorithms-Course/README.md

       ·if it is a DAG, finds a highest cost path between two given vertices, in O(m+n).

-For lab 5, the projects graphs2 was made.
+For lab 5, the project graphs2 was made.
 It solves this problem: Given an undirected graph, find a Hamiltonian cycle (if it exists).